 Once you've made your five university choices, you'll receive confirmation from Ucas.
 If any of the details are incorrect, you'll need to contact Ucas straight away.

 To change courses within a university, you can speak to the university directly.
-There are no guarantees, but if they agree they'll let Ucas know – and then your Ucas Track will be updated.
+There are no guarantees, but if they agree they'll let Ucas know – and then your Ucas Hub will be updated.

 If you're making multiple changes, spend time thinking about your options.
 You could consider a gap year to give yourself more time to think things through.

-Can I get out of my insurance choice?
+Can I decline my firm choice?

 Can I cancel my Ucas application?